kephale/TuftsCOMP135_Spring2016/README.md

 - Open "Visualize" and investigate how pairs of attributes relate to each other?
 - What types of clusters can you find (try "Cluster"/"Choose"/"SimpleKMeans" test with different "numClusters")
 - If you're feeling adventurous, then try to build a classifier ("Classify"/"Choose"/"weka.classifiers.trees.J48" and choose a nominal attribute to classify over, like "location_name".
 In the case of "location_name", before building the classifier use "Preprocess" and remove all "location" attributes except "location_name".
 You will want to use the abbreviated dataset for this.)

+## Assignment2

+Git is the current standard for code sharing and collaborative coding.
+This course is run off of Github using git to control and track the history of changes.
+For this assignment, clone submit a pull request on GitHub for an exhaustive search implementation of kNN.

+- For help getting going with git and GitHub checkout [GitHub guides](https://guides.github.com/activities/hello-world/)
+- Setup [Jupyter](http://jupyter.org/) on your computer (use Python for this assignment.
+This is the default language Jupyter installs)
+- See [Slides](http://kephale.github.io/TuftsCOMP135_Spring2016/Lecture02) from Lecture 2 for information on the k-Nearest Neighbors algorithm
+- We already have an existing Jupyter [Notebook](http://www.github.com/kephale/TuftsCOMP135_Spring2016/Lecture02/notebooks/instance_based_learning.ipynb), but it is missing a classic implementation of kNN with exhaustive search!